 Scientists are trying to solve the problem of having coffee in space with a zero-gravity cup.
 Liquids don't behave normally absent gravity, and experiments are being conducted aboard the International Space Station that would make having a cup of coffee a normal part of the morning space routine.

 Coffee, and other liquids, can't be easily controlled in space.
-On Earth, filling a glass with water or any liquid is a simple matter of pouring, and drinking as easy as a tip of the glass back and enjoy.
+On Earth, filling a glass with water or any liquid is a simple matter of pouring, and drinking.
 In space, liquids can't be poured into a glass -- the lack of gravity means liquids will not just fall into a cup.
 The lack of gravity also plays a role in actually drinking the beverage, as it will just disperse into the spacecraft.

 Researchers at Portland State University in Oregon are trying to create a cup that overcomes the lack of gravity.
 Led by Mark Weislogel, scientists are performing the Capillary Flow Experiment aboard the International Space Station.
 Weislogel believes the problems with liquids in space are compounded by human beings conditioned behavior when drinking coffee or water.
 “When it comes to guessing what fluids will do in new systems, we are often in the dark,” Weislogel said in a statement.

 The experiments being conducted aboard the ISS can do more than provide a creature comfort to the men and women aboard the research station for months at a time.
 Other liquids, including thermal coolants and urine, are unwieldy in space, and having a system in place to handle liquids would not only improve an astronaut’s life but also improve the mission itself.